Xuhang01/LoopAnchor/README.md

 ## Landscape availability
 We collected 764 available CTCF ChIP-seq data from ENCODE, CistromDB and ChIP-Atlas and use LoopAnchor to predict CTCF-anchored loops.
 The results are available at UCSC Track Data Hubs (https://genome.ucsc.edu/cgi-bin/hgHubConnect) by entering customized hub URLs https://raw.githubusercontent.com/mulinlab/LoopAnchor/master/hubs_landscape.txt or https://raw.githubusercontent.com/mulinlab/LoopAnchor/master/hubs_all.txt, respectively.

+You can also find this tutorial on https://loopanchor.readthedocs.io/en/latest/